 Read on for how I’ve finally figured out, after many summers, how to include both, without spending a fortune.

-Two years ago, after seven and a half years as a stay-at-home mom, then two years as a part-time marketing manager, I did an abrupt career change and became a part-time ESOL (English to Speakers of Other Languages) teacher at my kids’ elementary school.
+In 2015, after seven and a half years as a stay-at-home mom, then two years as a part-time marketing manager, I did an abrupt career change and became a part-time ESOL (English to Speakers of Other Languages) teacher at my kids’ elementary school.
 It’s been such a wonderful way to make a difference, earn money, and see my kids every day.
+Since we’ve moved to North Carolina, I’ve become a full-time Spanish teacher.

-And the best part of it is that when summer finally arrives, the boys and I are off!
+The best part of being a teacher, full- or part-time, is that when summer finally arrives, the boys and I are off!
 We are free to enjoy the summer, go to the beach, and have playdates.

 Even though we look forward to summer all year, I’ve learned over the years that ten weeks of expansive free time makes mama and boys less-than-happy.
 Turns out, we need a routine in the summer just as much as we need it during the school year.
-But we need to keep things as frugal as possible, since our family is currently working towards doubling our net worth to become location independent.
+But we need to keep things as frugal as possible, since our family is currently working towards doubling our net worth by the end of the year (okay, unlikely to happen by December, but we’re still trying).

 So here is what we do to make the summer as fun as possible, while spending as little as possible.
 I hope some of our ideas inspire you during your summer!